 And while these solutions are a good start and will let you get your system into production in no time, they are not very likely to be scalable in the long run.
 Eventually, a situation will arise when you will have no other choice but to refactor or rewrite your SOAP service using REST.

 So, if the adapter/proxy solution does not work for you and you are looking for a more effective and long-lasting solution, you will have to rethink your model and start building up from there.
 Sure, it is likely to take more time and would require a lot more manual work but hey, the fruits of hard work are sweet, aren’t they?

 Okay, let’s not despair just yet.
-API Transformer has got you covered.
+API Transformer has got you covered (at least for the most part).
 We can help make your task a little less daunting.
 How?
 We let you convert your WSDL files to OpenAPI/Swagger and other formats that support REST.
 This would give you a head start on the model that you need to work on.
 Below, I’ll dive into this a little deeper so you get a better idea of what I mean.

 This is a file associated with SOAP often described as a contract between the service provider and its consumer.
-It provides a complete definition of how the service works including fine grain details of all elements and attributes involved.
-It also helps dictate restrictions like the order the elements must appear in.
-Many tools exist that lets you generate method stubs in almost any language if you have the WSDL file with you.
+It provides a complete definition of how the service works including fine-grain details of all elements and attributes involved.
+It also helps dictate restrictions like the order in which the elements must appear.
+Many tools exist that let you generate method stubs in almost any language if you have the WSDL file with you.

 Formats that support REST